How do I convert my medical experience to a business setting?

 Adapting your medical CV for business opportunities

 Our work always feels very forward-thinking, like I’m not as stuck as I thought I was.
-Your questions have helped me advocate differently with stakeholders and funders, and communicate more clearly with our workforce.
+“Your questions force me interrogate the difference I make to my healthcare system.
+I’m finding myself advocating differently with stakeholders and funders, and I believe I’m communicating more clearly with our workforce.

 — Surgeon & Assistant Chief Medical Officer

-For instance, the publications, presentations, patents, and so on that dominate a medical or academic CV are redistributed in the narrative and given a different weight in a business-facing résumé, which is generally loaded with quantitative detail.
+For instance, the publications, presentations, patents, and so on that dominate a medical and academic CV are redistributed in the narrative and given a different weight in a business-facing résumé, which is generally loaded with quantitative detail.
 (Don’t worry.
 The publications, et al, don’t go away.
 They just get a different treatment.)

 Experienced physicians, especially those in hospitals and healthcare systems, are also better equipped at bridging the gap between the clinical and administrative sides of the house, but less comfortable when it comes to advocating for themselves when planning to step into a business-facing leadership role.